Jun-Lucis/BIG-theory/docs/limitations.md

 However, each domain requires its own equations, parameters, validation standards, and comparison with existing literature.

+Possible future adaptations should therefore be framed as research directions, not as established applications.

 ---

-## 10. Recommended cautious wording
+## 11. Recommended cautious wording

 When describing BIG publicly, the following wording is recommended: